When is divorce permissible biblically? When is it not? What does the Lord say about such a difficult subject?

 Abandonment by a believer must be considered as well.
 What if your spouse is a Christian but refuses to stay in your marriage?
 What if you want to work, to seek help and restoration, but he or she will not?
 This person has misused the freedom of will given by God.
 The Bible forbids this divorce, but the laws of our land do not.
 And the Bible clearly teaches that we are not responsible for the sins of others, but only our own.

 Abuse is a third area we must discuss.
-Physical, emotional, verbal, or substance abuse are epidemic in marriages today.
+Physical, emotional, verbal, and substance abuse are epidemic in marriages today.
 While the Bible nowhere addresses abuse specifically with regard to divorce, we can draw two conclusions from biblical truth.

 First, abuse is always wrong: “Husbands, love your wives, just as Christ loved the church and gave himself up for her” (Ephesians 5:25).
 And wives are to just as loving, supportive, and sacrificial with their husbands.